trentonrutherford/Resume/README.md

 <h5> Description</h5>
 <br>
 <ul>
-  <li> I completed the course Analyzing and Visualizing Data with Power BI on edX.org (below is the course overview).
-By completing this course, I learned how to upload and manipulate data, define relationships of data and edit queries.
-I also learned to connect to external data from sources like SQL on Azure.</li>
+  <li> I was able to take an online course using edX called Analyzing and Visualizing Data with Power BI.
+It covered the topic list pictured below and taaught me how Power BI is used in the workplace and why it is such an important tool.</li>
   </ul>
 <img src="Power BI EdEx Screenshot.png" alt="BI">
  <ul>
-   <li>This training culminated with me creating a custom dashboard from a set of assigned data.
-This dashboard was then shared to be used on various platforms.
-From this course, I gained an overall understanding of how to manipulate and vizualize data for the purpose of creating an effective and efficient dashboard.</li>
+   <li>This training gave me first hand experience at creating dashboards.
+Below is a screenshot of the work I was able to do and the video link is a more in depth explanaition of the different aspects of my dashboard. .</li>
-   <li> <a href="https://youtu.be/HLRVrwNOCmI">Dashboard Video </a>  </li>
+   <li> <a href="https://www.youtube.com/watch?v=SpcjCcQsoU4&t=2s">Dashboard Video </a>  </li>
   </ul>
 <img src="Retail Analysis Screenshot.PNG" alt="Power BI Dashboard">
 <br>